Home » Courtesy Appointments

 Dear Phyllis,

-Several months ago we purchased our first home and the seller’s agent was very difficult.
-Each time we wanted to view the home we had to make appointments that were convenient for her schedule.
-After we opened escrow we wanted to show the home to my mother.
-We all work and she refused to meet us after work, only early in the morning or on our lunch hour.
+Several months ago, we purchased our first home, and the seller’s agent was very difficult.
+Each time we wanted to view the home, we had to make appointments that were convenient for her schedule.
+After we opened escrow, we wanted to show the home to my mother.
+We all work, and she refused to meet us after work, only early in the morning or on our lunch hour.
 Each inspection we had was another scheduling nightmare.
-Each time we were at the home she was there hovering over us, like she didn’t trust us.
+Each time we were at the home, she was there hovering over us, like she didn’t trust us.
 She just ruined what should have been an exciting time for us.

 So we closed; yesterday I just saw in the newspaper her advertising she sold our home with our address, like she is some hotshot.
 Doesn’t she need to ask our permission to advertise our home?
+New Homeowner

 Dear New Homeowner,